-As an operator of SMEs, Arowana is continuously on the learning path to ensure our operating companies are focusing on the right areas at the right times.
+As an operator of SMEs, Arowana is continuously on the learning path to ensure our operating companies are focussing on the right areas at the right times.

-Staying on top of research pieces and surveys provide valuable insights to find out what trends might have an impact on small and medium-sized businesses.
-And with the internet age making global business instantaneous, what applies in one country is now relevant for the entire business community.
+Staying on top of research pieces and surveys provide valuable insights into what trends might have an impact on small and medium-sized businesses.
+And with the internet age making global business instantaneous, what applies in one country can now be relevant for the entire business community.

-One such report that was released in 2018 was the PwC Global Investor & CEO Survey – a series of online interviews conducted annually with investors and CEOs by PricewaterhouseCoopers.
-The primary aim of these surveys is to gain insights into the thinking and strategic goals of chief executive officers and to see how their views compare with those of the people investing in their companies.
-And within the responses from these key stakeholders, there were four key areas that we think are of particular importance to SMEs.
+One such report that was released in 2018 was the PwC Global Investor & CEO Survey. a series of online interviews that PricewaterhouseCoopers conducts annually with investors and CEOs.
+The primary aim of these surveys is to gain insights into the thinking and strategic goals of chief executive officers to see how their views compare with those of the people investing in their companies.
+Within the responses from these key stakeholders, the following are the four key areas that we think are of particular importance to SMEs.

 What areas should businesses be aware of?

-The four areas we identified are cyber threats, disruptive technologies, automation, and difficulties in attracting the right talent.
-So let’s take a closer look at each of these, and what we believe they will mean for SMEs going forward
+The four areas we identified are: cyberthreats, disruptive technologies, automation, and difficulties in attracting the right talent.
+Let’s take a closer look at each of these, and what we believe these will mean for SMEs going forward

 This is obviously a major concern for both investors and CEOs.
 IT governance issues need to be addressed, but how does an entrepreneur tackle this threat on their own?

-If you Google ‘cyber-attacks’, you will find lots of information on how governments and major corporations have been victims of a cyber-attack.
-These are organisations who have dedicated teams and budgets focused on protecting against such threats.
+If you Google “cyberattacks”, you will find lots of information on how governments and major corporations have been victims of a cyberattack.
+These are organisations that have dedicated teams and budgets aimed at protecting against such threats.

-So how is an SME able to protect itself from cyber threats?
-Firstly, awareness of the type of attacks that can occur is key, as well as always remaining vigilant about what is being received on our computers and portable devices.
+So how can SME protect itself from cyberthreats?
+Firstly, awareness that these types of attacks can occur is key, as well as always being vigilant about what is being received on our computers and portable devices.

 Today, the traditional attack vectors of hacking the firewall (although still significant) are no longer as prevalent as they used to be, due in part to changes in traditional work practices.
 Once, you would go to your office in the morning and log on to a desktop computer to access the IT system, which was protected behind the physical barrier of a firewall.